honza/jslintnode.js/README.md

 The only dependency is [Node.js][node].

-JSLintNode.js is licensed under the terms of the GPLv3.
+JSLintNode.js is licensed under the terms of the BSD license.

 [jslint]: http://www.jslint.com
 [jslintrepo]: http://github.com/douglascrockford/JSLint